iainctduncan/scheme-for-max/README.md

 The S7 reference document is here: https://ccrma.stanford.edu/software/snd/snd/s7.html

-For release and tutorial announcements, questions, suggestions, installation issues, and bug reports, please join the scheme-for-max google group.
+For release and tutorial announcements, questions, suggestions, installation issues, and bug reports, please join the scheme-for-max google group and check the discussion board on this github page.

 https://groups.google.com/forum/#!forum/scheme-for-max